labor-digital/helferlein/README.md

 {a:{foo:'bar', bar: 'baz'}}.

 For the cool part: It works also for Array's, Map's, Set's in any order.
-So you may merge a Set with a Map you may even nest objects, and maps Maps into each other.
+So you may merge a Set with a Map, with an object and you may even nest objects, and Maps into each other.
-**Note When merging an object into an array or a set, you will loose your keys!**
+**Note When merging an object into an array or a Set, you will loose your keys!**

 The first argument type will determine the output type.
 So, if you supply an object, followed by an array, the output will be an object.

+### isMap(object): boolean
+Returns true if the given object is of es6 type Map, false if not.
+Works also with core.js polyfills.

+### isSet(object): boolean
+Returns true if the given object is of es6 type Set, false if not.
+Works also with core.js polyfills.